quentinsladky/olist-ecommerce-first-sql-analysis/README.md

 6. Which are the top category among the sellers ?

 ## Key Findings
-- São Paulo gathers most of transactions
+- São Paulo gathers most of transactions : *47 449 orders, 5 202 955,05BRL revenue*
 - There are three major product categories : low value but high volume, high value and low volume, mid value and mid volume
 - Top seller focus on the last one
 - Top categories in São Paulo are : mid-range products and products with high purchase frequency.